 When it comes to working remotely, there are a wide variety of jobs out there that can be carried out with absolutely no requirement of an office.
 We cover a few of the most common remote job positions down below.

 1. Online Marketing

 Whether you are working for yourself, or on behalf of an organization, online marketing can be a very easy job to do from home.
-Why? with access to a good quality laptop, whether it’s performing lead generation, social media marketing, or email marketing, you have everything you need to carry out the job.
+Why?
+With access to a good quality laptop, whether it’s performing lead generation, social media marketing, or email marketing, you have everything you need to carry out the job.
 If you need to contact your client or work colleagues, you can simply Skype them to get in touch.

 2. Freelance Writing

 Freelance writing is another popular remote job that many people like to do.
 This is again an easy job to do considering you have a constant workflow and a good laptop, you can work from wherever you please.
-Many freelancers actually start out working remotely and then may decide to apply to a larger organization in the future.
+Many freelancers start out working remotely and then may decide to apply to a larger organization in the future.